-My heart always quickened when I came to that space.
+My heart always quickened when I stood on that spot.
 A bicycle fashioned of iron from the dirt once roamed this city and raced up and down its hills.
-How many times did its rider trace a thrill from spine to chain?
-And then it lived in a tree by the river, gazing out at the barges and crows.
-And now it was returning to the earth.
+Its rider was thrilled to fly through our town.
+And then the bicycle took up residence, in some unexplained way, high in a tree overlooking the Mississippi, gazing out at the barges and crows.
+And now it had returned to the earth.

-I felt ... like that archeologist, Schliemann, who found Troy seven cities down, in reverse.
-What the earth lifted up, the earth was taking back.
+I felt like that archeologist, Schliemann, who found Troy seven cities down, only in reverse.
+What the earth lifted up, it then took back.
 Everything combined to make it so.
-Every falling leaf covered it up in the fall.
-Each fresh clump of snow that blanketed it in winter.
-Each pelting splash of rain in spring, every summer hiker's footfall -- all buried it deeper in the wood.
+Every falling leaf hid it.
+Each clump of snow buried it deeper.
+Every summer hiker's footfall sank it deeper in the wood.